rgdelato/todo-react-demo/README.md

 + Server variables.
 The server will probably just inject a script tag that assigns a global variable.

 ## Aspirational
-+ Figure out a way to pre-build server-rendered shells so users can load something immediately while the JS is parsing
++ Figure out a way to pre-build server-rendered shells so users can load something immediately while the JS is parsing (TODO: Look into [`react-snapshot`](https://www.npmjs.com/package/react-snapshot))
 + Figure out a way to add in service worker to cache assets and reduce network calls on repeat visits (and pre-fetch JS in the background?)